Diegol314/out-of-bag-prediction-balls-random-forests-metric-spaces/README.md

 ├── main_results.ipynb          # Main notebook reproducing all paper results.
 ├── support_functions.py        # Support functions for main_results.ipynb.
 ├── pyfrechet/                  # Modification and extension of pyfrechet to implement random forests in metric spaces.
-├── simulations_*/              # Raw simulation data for each metric space.
+├── simulations_*/              # Raw simulation data and scripts for each metric space.
 └── requirements.txt            # Python (3.9.9) dependencies.
 ```